geoscixyz/em/content/maxwell1_fundamentals/fundamental_laws/ampere_maxwell.rst

     \int_S \boldsymbol{\nabla} \times \mathbf{b} \cdot \mathbf{da} =  \oint_C \mathbf{b} \cdot \mathbf{dl} = \mu_0 \left( I_{enc} + \epsilon_0 \frac{d}{dt} \int_S \mathbf{e} \cdot \hat{\mathbf{n}} ~\text{da} \right)
     :label: ampere_maxwell_integral

-The first portion of the equation is due to Ampere.
-It shows the relationship between a current \\(I_{enc}\\) and the circulation of the magnetic field around any closed contour line. \\(I_{enc}\\) refers to all currents irrespective of their physical origin.
+The first portion of the equation was discovered by Ampere.
+It shows the relationship between a current \\(I_{enc}\\) and the circulation of the magnetic field, \\(\\mathbf{b}\\), around any closed contour line. \\(I_{enc}\\) refers to all currents irrespective of their physical origin.

-The second portion of the equation is due to Maxwell and shows that a circulation of magnetic field is also caused by a time rate of change of electric flux.
-This explained how current in a simple circuit involving a battery and capacitor can flow. (ref).
+The second portion of the equation is Maxwell's contribution and shows that a circulation of magnetic field is also caused by a time rate of change of electric flux.
+This explains how current in a simple circuit involving a battery and capacitor can flow. (ref).
 The term is pivotal in showing that electromagnetic energy propagates as waves.